 The number one factor was Psychological Safety - an individual’s perception of the consequences of taking an interpersonal risk or a belief that a team is safe for risk-taking in the face of being seen as ignorant, incompetent, negative or disruptive.
 In a team with high psychological safety, teammates feel safe to take risks around their team members.
 They feel confident that no one on the team will embarrass or punish anyone else for admitting a mistake, asking a question or offering a new idea.

-Developing active listening skills to enabe psychological safety is helpful in creating a culture for sustainable success.
+Developing active listening skills to enable psychological safety is helpful in creating a culture for sustainable success.

 This workshop will give you the awareness, understanding and tools you need to start using to be an active listener.